Team

 Youth and Partnerships Director

-Mohammed Ali Amla is SNS’ Youth and Partnerships Director, leading on youth empowerment, strategic partnership development and community collaborations.
-He is an experienced networker who is responsible for developing new partnerships for SNS across civil society, the education sector, academia, local authorities and communities.
-He has over 20 years’ experience working with communities, the public and private sector.
-He has worked as a researcher, educator, practitioner, activist and executive coach to empower communities to create social innovation and change.
+Over 20 years’ experience working with communities, the public and private sector.
+Ali is a multipotentialite, having worked as a researcher, educator, practitioner, activist and executive coach to empower communities to create social innovation and change.
 His specialisations are in creating safe spaces for difficult dialogue, leadership development, think spaces, strategic development, knowledge exchange and delivering inclusion and diversity training.
-He is regularly invited as a guest lecturer on peace leadership, active citizenship, cohesion, interfaith, religion, Islamophobia, the far right, media and community empowerment.
-Ali is an alumni of the IVLP, Clore Fellow, and the founder of Christian Muslim Encounters, which aims to foster good relations and build bridges across communities, academia, policy and civil society.
-He is currently writing a book on interfaith.
+A guest lecturer on peace leadership, active citizenship, cohesion, interfaith, Islamophobia, Antisemitism, the far right, media and community empowerment.
+Ali is writing a book on interfaith, exploring the challenges to interfaith and finding a new approach to building bridges.

 Laurence Conneely